Mercedes Gilbert: Career

-She was known for playing Zipporah, the wife of Moses, in the original touring production of "The Green Pastures" in 1930.
+Gilbert was known for playing Zipporah, the wife of Moses, in the original touring production of The Green Pastures in 1930.
 She was still performing in 1950, appearing on Broadway in a new version of the play "Tobacco Road," with an all-black cast.
+In the mid-1940s, she performed a one-woman show at historically black colleges across the United States.

-Gilbert appeared on the screen four times: first in the film The Call of His People in year 1921, next in the film Body and Soul in year 1925, in the film Moon Over Harlem in 1939 as Jackie's mother, and finally in the episode "The Green Dress" of the TV series Lights Out.
-She also appeared on radio, most notably in a 1943 tribute to black women in America called "Heroines in Bronze."
-She played the role of Sojourner Truth.
+Gilbert appeared on screen four times: first, The Call of His People in 1921, then Body and Soul in 1925, Moon Over Harlem in 1939 as Jackie's mother, and finally in the episode "The Green Dress" of the TV series Lights Out.
+She also appeared on radio, most notably in a 1943 tribute to black women in America called "Heroines in Bronze," where she played the role of Sojourner Truth.
 She performed occasionally on other radio programs, as well as writing and producing several radio skits.

-In the mid-1940s, she performed a one-woman show at historically black colleges across the United States.
-In addition, she was the author of a 1938 novel "Aunt Sara's Wooden God."
+In addition, Gilbert was the author of a 1938 novel, Aunt Sara's Wooden God.

 Death

-Ms. Gilbert died at the age of 57, on Sunday March 1 in Queens General Hospital in New York after a three-week illness.
-She was survived by her husband Arthur J. Stevenson and a brother Earl Gough who was also an actor.
+Gilbert died at age 57 in 1952 in Queens General Hospital in New York after a three-week illness.